 The total number of offenders served is cumulative for each fiscal year and is based upon serving a target of at least 48 offenders in Year 1, 200 offenders in Year 2, and 200 offenders in Year 3 for an accumulated total of at least 448 offenders served over the course of the three-year period.
-Due to the start-up timeframe for the CBT pilot project, fidelity support services will likely commence late in Year 1 and will increase in Years 2 and 3 when the program begins providing direct services to offenders.
-Year 1 expenditures would be based on the percentage expended of the start-up funds; Years 2 and 3 would be based on the percentage expended of the base and enhanced per diem funds for daily program services.
+Work on this project will continue, but the Division will be revising its SPI for FY 2018 to focus on the use of evidence based practices by all DCJ boards and commissions.